ATPase: Mechanism

-ATPase (also called F0F1-ATP Synthase) is a charge-transferring complex that catalyzes ATP to perform ATP synthesis by moving ions through the membrane.
+ATPase (also called FoF1-ATP Synthase) is a charge-transferring complex that catalyzes ATP to perform ATP synthesis by moving ions through the membrane.

 The coupling of ATP hydrolysis and transport is a chemical reaction in which a fixed number of solute molecules are transported for each ATP molecule hydrolyzed; for the Na+/K+ exchanger, this is three Na+ ions out of the cell and two K+ ions inside per ATP molecule hydrolyzed.

 Transmembrane ATPases make use of ATP's chemical potential energy by performing mechanical work: they transport solutes in the opposite direction of their thermodynamically preferred direction of movement—that is, from the side of the membrane with low concentration to the side with high concentration.
 This process is referred to as active transport.

 For instance, inhibiting vesicular H+-ATPases would result in a rise in the pH within vesicles and a drop in the pH of the cytoplasm.

 All of the ATPases share a common basic structure.
-Each rotary ATPase is composed of two major components: F0/A0/V0 and F1/A1/V1.
+Each rotary ATPase is composed of two major components: Fo/A0/V0 and F1/A1/V1.
 They are connected by 1-3 stalks to maintain stability, control rotation, and prevent them from rotating in the other direction.
 One stalk is utilized to transmit torque.
 The number of peripheral stalks is dependent on the type of ATPase: F-ATPases have one, A-ATPases have two, and V-ATPases have three.
-The F1 catalytic domain is located on the N-side of the membrane and is involved in the synthesis and degradation of ATP and is involved in oxidative phosphorylation.
-The F0 transmembrane domain is involved in the movement of ions across the membrane.
+The F1 catalytic domain is located on the N-side (negative-side) of the membrane and is involved in the synthesis and degradation of ATP and is involved in oxidative phosphorylation.
+The Fo transmembrane domain is involved in the movement of ions across the membrane.

-The bacterial F0F1-ATPase consists of the soluble F1 domain and the transmembrane F0 domain, which is composed of several subunits with varying stoichiometry.
-There are two subunits, γ, and ε, that form the central stalk and they are linked to F0.
-F0 contains a c-subunit oligomer in the shape of a ring (c-ring).
+The bacterial FoF1-ATPase consists of the soluble F1 domain and the transmembrane Fo domain, which is composed of several subunits with varying stoichiometry.
+There are two subunits, γ, and ε, that form the central stalk and they are linked to Fo.
+Fo contains a c-subunit oligomer in the shape of a ring (c-ring).
 The α subunit is close to the subunit b2 and makes up the stalk that connects the transmembrane subunits to the α3β3 and δ subunits.
-F-ATP synthases are identical in appearance and function except for the mitochondrial F0F1-ATP synthase, which contains 7-9 additional subunits.
+F-ATP synthases are identical in appearance and function except for the mitochondrial FoF1-ATP synthase, which contains 7-9 additional subunits.

 The electrochemical potential is what causes the c-ring to rotate in a clockwise direction for ATP synthesis.
 This causes the central stalk and the catalytic domain to change shape.
-Rotating the c-ring causes three ATP molecules to be made, which then causes H+ to move from the P-side of the membrane to the N-side of the membrane.
+Rotating the c-ring causes three ATP molecules to be made, which then causes H+ to move from the P-side (positive-side) of the membrane to the N-side (negative-side) of the membrane.
 The counterclockwise rotation of the c-ring is driven by ATP hydrolysis and ions move from the N-side to the P-side, which helps to build up electrochemical potential.